intsab/Weather/README.md

    ```

 ---

-## Features
-- **Current Day Weather**: Displays weather information like temperature, sunrise/sunset times, and conditions.
-- **Weekly Weather Forecast**: Provides a 7-day forecast for any city.
-- **Loading Animations**: Shimmer effect during data fetching.
-- **Responsive UI**: Optimized for various screen sizes and orientations.
-- **Offline Mode ()Caching**: Saved Network calls for one hour for the same data.

----
 ## Unit Test

 Here is the sample of a Unit Test written for saving the city in shared SharedPreferences